 The Radical Monarchs create opportunities for young girls of color to form fierce sisterhood, celebrate their identities and contribute radically to their communities.

-Marilyn Hollinquest, co-founder of the Radical Monarchs, is a social justice advocate who specializes in young women of colors empowerment.
+Marilyn Hollinquest, co-founder and CEO of Finances & Operations of the Radical Monarchs, is a social justice advocate who specializes in young women of colors empowerment.
 She has 15 plus years of experience as a teacher, community advocate and scholar.
 Marilyn received her M.A in Ethnic Studies from San Francisco State University, and B.A in Community Studies from the University of California Santa Cruz.
 Marilyn is passionate about the marriage of theory and practice (praxis) which is at the core of her commitment to the authentic inclusion of disenfranchised peoples.
 She currently builds radical community in her chosen home of Oakland, CA and is a proud Tulare California native.